 Mosques and Museums

 My parents are a 5-times-a-day-of-prayer type, so naturally, they had to go to the mosques.
 I took them to Putrajaya’s Pink Mosque, which was the highlight of their trip as the culture was so different from what they’re used to in Saudi (the segregation was only inside the mosque, but the surrounding compound/area was a mix of Muslims and non-Muslim visitors and tourists).
-But my parents were also really okay just going to see the small prayer areas in our neighbourhood and the prayer rooms in malls and popular public places (they’re called surau).
+But my parents were also really okay just going to see the small prayer areas in our neighborhood and the prayer rooms in malls and popular public places (they’re called surau).